jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dictionary/dictionary.rst

 Multiple filters connected by 'OR'.
 Filter types: Contains, Does not contain, Is equal, Is not equal, Is empty, Is not empty.

-1. Click on a filter icon (appears on column header hover)
+1. Click the filter icon (appears on column header hover)
 2. Select filter and enter value
-3. Click on Add button
+3. Click the "Add" button
 4. Column name with active filter will have the same color as filter
 5. Filters are sorted by column order

 Dictionary deletion
 ===================

-1. Click on a delete icon on according dictionary on a dictionary list page
+1. Click the delete icon near according dictionary on a dictionary list page
 2. Confirm your action

 Dictionary import